gohugoio/hugo/content/en/getting-started/configuration.md

 publishDir ("public")
 : The directory to where Hugo will write the final static site (the HTML files etc.).

+pygmentsOptions ("")
+:  A comma separated list of options for syntax highlighting.
+See the [Syntax Highlighting Options](/content-management/syntax-highlighting/#options) for the full list of available options.

+pygmentsCodeFences (false)
+: Enables syntax highlighting in [code fences with a language tag](/content-management/syntax-highlighting/#highlight-in-code-fences) in markdown.

 pygmentsCodeFencesGuessSyntax (false)
 : Enable syntax guessing for code fences without specified language.